 Day 2: ATAR

-After the visit of the interesting Nouakchott museum that display costumes and archeological object from all the country will star a day of scenic drive north.
-The first part will be in a spectacular a landscape of dunes to reach finally the region of Adrar mountain and the town of Atar in the evening.
+After the visit to the interesting Nouakchott museum that display costumes and archeological object from all over the country will start a day of scenic drive north.
+The first part will be in a spectacular landscape of dunes to reach finally the region of Adrar mountain and the town of Atar in the evening.

-Dinner and overnight Hotel Etoile du Nord or similar comfortable self contain air-conditioned rooms.
+Dinner and overnight Hotel Etoile du Nord or similar comfortable self contained air-conditioned rooms.

 Day 3: CHINGUETTI AND OUADANE OASIS